 Application Deadline: February 1st (for Fall admission)

-To ensure that all doctoral students receive mentoring, the School of Social Work typically admits three or four students annually; approximately 35 percent of applicants are admitted.
+The School of Social Work typically admits three or four students annually; approximately 35 percent of applicants are admitted.

 Students are required to have a bachelor’s degree from an accredited college or university, and a minimum undergraduate g.p.a. of 3.00 (on a 4.00 scale).